UK tech experts · info@vividrepairs.co.uk

 • Value proposition has weakened with newer models available

 Each headset was used across a range of gaming sessions on PS5, PC, and Xbox Series X, covering competitive shooters, open-world games, and online multiplayer.
-We tested wireless range, battery drain, microphone clarity in Discord calls, and comfort over sessions of two hours or more.
-Audio presets were tested via the SteelSeries GG app on PC.
+Our research covered wireless range, battery drain, microphone clarity in Discord calls, and comfort over sessions of two hours or more.
+Audio presets are handled through the SteelSeries GG app on PC.
 Owner reviews on Amazon UK were cross-referenced to check for recurring issues not apparent in short-term testing.
 Pricing was checked at time of writing and may vary.

 SteelSeries Arctis Nova 5P Gaming Headset